OpenSPP/openspp-php-sample/README.md

 1. Run `composer install`.
 2. Edit the `config.php` file.
 3. To execute the application, deploy it on a web server that supports PHP, such as NGINX or Apache HTTPD Server, and then access the `apiclient.php` file through a web browser.

+> Please ensure that the XML-RPC interface is enabled in your Odoo configuration for the proper functioning of this project.

 ## Compatibility